 So What About The Recent California Bus Crashes?

 The accident involving Scapadas Magicas L.L.C. based in National City California (learn more), was in a collision in Southern California resulting in the deaths of eight people.
 Friday Federal regulators ordered the company to stop operation of its three buses stating they pose an “imminent hazard” to the public.

 On February 3, 1996, (read here), the cause of the accident was questioned by investigators.
 But this was after the driver said the brakes failed before the bus hit a sedan that flipped over.
 Sadly, it hit a pickup truck east of Los Angeles in the San Bernardino Mountains.
 The bus was en route to Tijuana Mexico at the time of the crash.
 In fact, it was transporting 38 passengers and a tour guide.

 Friday, regulators said two other buses in operation within the United States had mechanical safety violations.
 The inspectors found the company had failed to have regular inspections for the buses before the crash.

 And the inspection of the vehicles revealed that they had multiple brake issues and numerous other violations.
 Also, there is no indication on what the inspections had cost.
 But bus companies must comply with all sorts of federal and state agency directives.

-According to the order to cease operations of the companies buses, there were maintenance violations cited during 21 of the latest 25 vehicle inspections, this equaled 36 percent of the buses being put out of service.
-Transportation regulators reviewed the company compliance in January, they found breakdowns had been identified and the company’s safety management systems.
-They determined Scapadas Magicas failed to take action in remedying the issues in safety management.
+Most of all, the costs are enormous to keep all those regulatory agents employed.
+The order to cease operations cited during 21 of the latest 25 vehicle inspections had violations.
+So this equaled 36% of the fleet out of service.
+Transportation regulators reviewed the company compliance in January; they also identified other breakdowns.
+Also, the company’s safety management systems failed.
+They determined Scapadas Magicas failed to take action in remedying the issues.

 People need to reconsider the causes and effects of the costs involved in complying with regulations, while at the same time, common carriers need to regulate themselves.